alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 ### 4. UNLIMITED TOOLS
 - Use every available tool to accomplish the task
 - 40+ built-in VS Code tools at your disposal
-- MCP server integration for external capabilities
+- MCP server integration for external capabilities and specialized tasks
 - Voice and vision capabilities for multi-modal understanding
 - Checkpoint management for workspace state control